Entanglement spectrum and entropy in topological non-Hermitian systems and non-unitary conformal field theories

-The quantum entanglement in the PT broken phase can also be studied, once we consider a proper "ground state" which is obtained by filling modes with real energy.
-The entanglement entropy scaling in this case gives the central charge $c=1$.
+We also demonstrate the quantum entanglement in the spontaneously PT-broken phase can also be studied, once we consider a proper "ground state" which is obtained by filling modes with real energy.
+The entanglement entropy scaling gives the central charge $c=1$.
 We show the Jordan block form at the exceptional point leads to the ground state identical to the free Dirac theory.

-As yet another example, we study the entanglement spectrum of the non-Hermitian Chern insulators.
+Finally, as yet another example, we study the entanglement spectrum of the non-Hermitian Chern insulators.
 The mid-gap states in the entanglement Hamiltonian mimic the physical boundary modes in non-Hermitian systems.
-Our method provides an alternative way to study the entanglement properties in both topological or critical non-Hermitian systems.
+Our method provides an alternative way to study the entanglement properties in both critical and topological non-Hermitian systems.